 Sandspiel is a virtual sandbox that lets people of all ages play, paint, and experiment with real-world elements—sand, water, fire, plants, wind, and more.
-Inspired by sandplay therapy, the natural world, and the early web, Sandspiel explores self-directed play as a gentle sanctuary for cognitive and emotional enrichment.
+Inspired by sandplay therapy, the natural world, and the early web, Sandspiel offers a gentle sanctuary for expression, enrichment, and healing.

 A pair of slow clocks: one that stops when looked at, another submerged in gooey oil.
 Each loses momentum the more it labors.
 Dormant at first, a pulse can only be discerned if you give it time and listen closely.
 Exhibited at the School for Poetic Computation.
 Featured in Creative Applications.